 Bennett admitted to wearing the Volunteers’ orange and white colors when his son’s team comes to Bryant-Denny Stadium.
 Yes, this Alabama legend swaps rooting interests every Third Saturday in October.

-But there’s still one thing the Alabama Sports Hall of Fame member will never do as long as he lives.
+But there’s still one thing the Alabama Sports Hall of Fame member and former Buffalo Bills linebacker will never do as long as he lives.